 In tier 3, the complainant may escalate the unsatisfactory or unredressed complaints to the Ministry of I&B by lodging an online grievance at the CPGRAMS portal of the Government of India.
 For more details about proceedings & cases that come under the MIB, read the latest citizen charter.

-The list of issues regarding the telecasted content or TV programmes of television channels and broadcasters breach the standards of ethical codes & regulatory guidelines of the Indian Broadcasting Foundation (IBF) against which viewers can file a complaint to BCCC, IBF India.
+The list of issues regarding the telecasted content or TV programmes of television channels and broadcasters breach the standards of ethical codes & regulatory guidelines of the Indian Broadcasting & Digital Foundation (IBDF) against which viewers can file a complaint to BCCC, IBDF India.

 1. Crime & Violence: